This BPS-accredited degree allows you to combine the study of animal, plant and human biology with the study of human and animal behaviour.

 A LevelsA Levels

 AAB-ABB including Biology (at grade A) and preferably Chemistry, and excluding General Studies.
 For Biology, Chemistry and Physics A levels, we require a pass in the practical element.
-GCSE Mathematics grade B required if not offered at A or AS level.
+GCSE Mathematics grade B or 6 required if not offered at A or AS level.

 Scottish QualificationsScottish Qualifications